-One such external event is the recent global outbreak of COVID-19, a respiratory disease declared to be a pandemic (the "Pandemic") by the World Health Organization, which is affecting the national capital markets and which may negatively impact the State's housing market and its overall economy.
-The threat from the Pandemic is being addressed on a national, federal, state and local level in various forms, including executive orders and legislative actions.
+One such external event is the global outbreak of COVID-19, a respiratory disease caused by a novel coronavirus and declared in 2020 to be a pandemic (the "Pandemic") by the World Health Organization, which is affecting the national capital markets and which may negatively impact the State's housing market and its overall economy.
+The threat from the Pandemic is being addressed on a national, federal, state and local level.